 In warm climates, kale can be direct seeded in late summer/early fall, as well as in the spring.
 A winter crop of kale in warmer climates can be much sweeter than a summer crop.

-Side dressing throughout the growing season with compost or feeding with some type of high nitrogen fertilizer (the first number on the fertilizer label), like fish emulsion, will keep your kale growing.
+Keep your kale growing with side dressing throughout the growing season.
+Use compost or feed with some type of high nitrogen fertilizer (the first number on the fertilizer label), like fish emulsion.
 Mulching under the plants will keep the soil cool and moist, the way kale likes it.

 Kale is a member of the cabbage family, with is notorious for rot diseases and attracting insect pests.
 Kale is less prone to problems than cabbage or broccoli, but it can be susceptible to black rot and club root as well as aphids, cabbage loopers, cabbageworm, cutworms, flea beetles, and slugs.
 The best defense is to monitor the plants often for signs of eggs or feeding.
 Be sure you know which pest is in evidence and treat accordingly.